DSAndreee/monitor_to_notification/README.md

 # monitor_to_notification
+This sh*t works on OSX only sorry bro.

 Allow you to monitor an IP or Hostname of your choice and to have a notification when ping drop.

 It install packages by himself and can ask for root privileges.